 - creating a professional development program

 - increasing understanding of and use of technology

-Most of the training is done at the local fire station and the fire department training center.
+Most of the training is done at the fire station or the fire training center.
 Each shift routinely performs larger scale multi-company drills at the training center that simulates response to larger incidents.
-These drills sometimes include mutual aid departments from other cities and aids in the department’s level of readiness to respond.
+These drills often include mutual aid departments from other cities and enhance the department’s level of readiness to respond.